open-telemetry/opentelemetry-ebpf-profiler/README.md

 - macOS (Apple Silicon)
 - Linux AppImage (x86_64)
 - Linux AppImage (aarch64)

+> [!IMPORTANT]
+>
+> The macOS application isn't properly signed with an Apple developer certificate: macOS will
+> complain about the application being corrupted on start.
+To work around that, simply run the following
+> command after downloading the archive:
+>
+> ```
+> xattr -d com.apple.quarantine ~/Downloads/devfiler.app.zip
+> ```
+>
+> If you did this correctly, the application should run just fine after unpacking the ZIP.

 > [!NOTE]
 > devfiler is currently in an experimental preview stage.